MarcAbouAbdallah/Django-Restaurant-App/README.md

 - **Django REST Framework (DRF)**: For creating, authenticating, and securing various RESTful APIs.
 - **MySQL**: Database system to store and manage data.
 - **Djoser**: Library for token-based authentication.
+- **Django unittest Library**: For application testing to ensure code quality and reliability.
+- **Insomnia**: For API testing and debugging.

 ## API Endpoints